vergissberlin/blog.andrelademann.de/ckrlxpj5z0eznh5s19r6ufkhy.md

 ## Excuses to do it

 - "It's another project.
 I don't know much about it.
 Don't wanna break something, so I just copied it."
-- "I have not time, maybe later …"
+- "I don't have time, maybe later …"
 - "Maybe later on, I want to have something different in each function/template/class, so it's better to copy it."

 ## Advantages - to keep it DRY

-- If you have to change something later on, you may have to do it twice (or even more times) to achieve your goal.
+- If you have to change something later on, you may have to do it twice (or even multiple times) to achieve your goal.
 So it is easier to maintain.
 - Less code - is better code.
-Just remember, if you copy something, you must copy the tests accordingly!
-You do test, don't you?
+Just remember, if you copy something, you must copy the tests as well!
+You do test, don't you? 🤨

-## Ways to take care about without even think about it
+## Ways to take care about it without even thinking

 **Automatization** is the key.
-Not matter which language do you use in your current project, there is a _copy past detector_ out there.
+No matter which language do you use in your current project, there is a _copy paste detector_ out there.
 There are some for specific languages:

 - JavaScript  [jscpd](https://www.npmjs.com/package/jscpd)
 - PHP  [phpcpd](https://phpqa.io/projects/phpcpd.html)